malleshsr-73/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 }
 ```

-Any JavaScript code within the curly braces is evaluated and the result of this evaluation is embedded into the defined place in the HTML produced by the component.
+Any JavaScript code within the curly braces is evaluated, and the result of this evaluation is embedded into the defined place in the HTML produced by the component.

 ### JSX